 You might already know that reducing the number of form fields can encourage more people to submit your form.
 The shorter the form, the easier it is for your visitors to fill it out.

-That said, sometimes, reducing the number of form fields can result in poor lead quality.
-It is because generating high-quality leads require gathering more than just name and email address.
+That said, sometimes reducing the number of form fields can result in poor lead quality.
+That’s because generating high-quality leads require gathering more than just name and email address.

-In fact, ensuring the information is accurate that your prospects submit is equally important as driving more people to fill out your form.
+In fact, making sure the information your prospects submit on your forms is accurate is as equally important as driving more people to fill out your form.

-Validating your form fields is one of the easiest ways to ensure that the information is accurate.
+Validating your form fields is one of the easiest ways to ensure that the information on your forms is accurate.

-By validating the form fields, Iron Mountain has improved the number of qualified leads by 140%.
+Take for instance Iron Mountain.
+By validating their form fields, they improved their number of qualified leads by 140%.

-Additionally, input types like date picker are optimized for mobile devices as well.
-This makes form submission convenient on all devices, which can encourage your prospects to submit your form regardless of the devices they use.
+Additionally, input types like the datepicker are optimized for mobile devices as well.
+This makes form submissions convenient on all devices, which can encourage your prospects to submit your form regardless of the devices they use.

 2. Set the Field Height At Least 38px